matloff/fasteR/README.md

 Can you guess the value of **length(n81100)**?
 Type this expression in at the '>' prompt to check your answer.

-Leave R by typing 'q()' or ctrl-d.
-(Answer no to saving the workspace.)

 ### Recap: What have we learned in these first two lessons?